 Australian-born Cat Fletcher was disappointed to find there was no at-home recycling in the UK when she moved here in 1992.
 To address this, she used her own van to pick up empty bottles and cans from her friends and neighbours across Brighton each week.
 This initiative grew into the popular Freegle site.
 A place where unwanted items can be given those who need and want them.
 There are now more than 400 Freegle groups across the UK.
 They bring together millions of members who want to reduce and reuse.

 Jihea Kim, Instagram influencer at Ecolifechoices

-Based in London, Jihea Kim is a sustainability consultant who is using the power of social media to share eco-friendly lifestyle tips on Instagram.
-Her sustainable living tips cover topics such as second-hand fashion, vegan food and day-to-day eco-friendly products we can make a switch to.
+Based in London, Jihea Kim is a sustainability consultant who uses social media to share eco-friendly lifestyle tips on Instagram.
+Her sustainable living tips cover topics such as second hand fashion, vegan food and day-to-day eco-friendly products we can switch to.

 Rachel Kelly, Thought Clothing co-founder

 Rachel is the co-founder of sustainable fashion retailer, Thought Clothing.
 Starting the company in 1995, Rachel was a trailblazer in the drive for clothing that not only looks great, but is good for the planet.
 The team only works with natural, sustainable and recycled materials, ensuring minimum impact and maximum quality.
-Rachel is a huge advocate of making sustainability a joy rather than a chore, and this is evidenced through their vibrant and creative designs.
+Rachel is a huge advocate of making sustainability a joy rather than a chore.
+This is evidenced through their vibrant and creative designs.

-Together with all of these inspirational women, we can all take steps towards an ecologically-safer future, and Rumage.com is excited to be part of that journey.
+Together with all of these inspirational women, we can all take steps towards an ecologically-safer future.
+Rumage.com is excited to be part of that journey.